fortunejs/fortune-mongodb/README.md

 - `mongos`: options that modify the Mongos topology connection behavior.
 - `server`: options that modify the Server topology connection behavior.

+In addition to the constructor options, there is also the `query` function in the `find` method, which accepts the query object as an argument, and may either mutate or return the query object.
+This allows for arbitrary queries.

 ## Internal Usage